An Innovation in UV.

 Grady Trimble of “Mornings With Maria” spoke to our CEO, John Yerger, about the promising application of our thin 222 nm UV lamps for safely disinfecting populated spaces.

 Not all ultraviolet light is created equal.
 UV wavelengths 222 nm and above are effective for killing or destroying bacteria and viruses.
-But as with any human-proximal technology, safety is the difference.
-254 nm to 257 nm wavelengths are effective, but they penetrate dangerously deep into human cells.
+But unlike 254nm to 257nm wavelengths which, while effective, can represent significant risks to human cells, 222nm represents an effective and significantly safer alternative.

-Eden Park technology separates a certain part of UV: Far UVC or 222 nm.
-And it’s that wavelength that initial studies shows to be both effective and safe for humans.* Eden Park technology (in flat panel, thin 222 nm UV lamps) may provide immediate relief in mitigating COVID-19 outbreaks in populated indoor spaces, including factories, submarines, aircraft carriers, planes, waiting rooms, restaurants and more.
+Eden Park technology separates a certain part of UV: Far UV-C or 222 nm.
+And it is that wavelength that studies show to be both effective at reducing pathogen concentrations, and safer for humans occupying the space.* Eden Park technology (in flat panel, thin 222 nm UV lamps) offers a vital element to help mitigate the spread of airborne pathogens in populated indoor spaces, including factories, submarines, aircraft carriers, planes, waiting rooms, restaurants and more.

 It’s important to know that 222 nm UV light is not appropriate for direct treatment of people or for ingestion.